 Recipe courtesy of Jane Butel’s Southwestern Kitchen, www.janebutelcooking.com

-Posole or Pozole is a spicy corn stew traditionally made with pork.
+Posole, or pozole, is a spicy corn stew traditionally made with pork.
 New Mexicans have been enjoying posole for centuries.
 Posole is a ceremonial dish for celebrating life's blessings.
-Traditional posole is made with large kernel white corn that has been soaked in a solution of lime and then is dehydrated.
+Traditional posole is made with large-kernel white corn that has been soaked in a solution of lime and then dehydrated.
 Hominy is often used as a substitution for true posole.

 Makes 8-12 cups

 The word empanada comes from the Spanish verb empanar, meaning to wrap or coat in bread.
-These delicious little pastries are made by wrapping a round dough pastry in half over a filling of meat, seafood, vegetable or fruits to make a semicircle and baked or fried.
+These delicious little pastries are made by wrapping a round dough pastry in half over a filling of meat, seafood, vegetables or fruit, forming a semicircle.
+They are baked or fried.
 Empanadas are a delicious holiday tradition in many New Mexican homes.

-Cut 6 inch circles with a cookie cutter from your favorite pie dough.
-Place 2 oz of filling in the center of each dough circle.
+Cut 6-inch circles with a cookie cutter from your favorite pie dough.
+Place 2 ounces of filling in the center of each dough circle.
 Fold dough over like a big half moon, then crimp edges with a fork.
 Beat one egg in a separate bowl for "egg wash."
 Dip brush in egg wash and brush over empanada.
 Sprinkle top with coarse sugar.
-Bake at 315 degrees for 20 minutes.
+Bake at 315° for 20 minutes.
 Time and temperature may vary depending on your oven.

 Makes 12 cookies

 Recipe courtesy of Flying Star Cafe flyingstarcafe.com